glromeo/tiny-node-logger/README.md

 detailed x 1,362 ops/sec ±0.83% (84 runs sampled)
 detailed tagged templates x 1,420 ops/sec ±0.85% (86 runs sampled)
 ```
+Oddly, it seems that tagged templates are faster ...but not by much.
 > The log library is practically as fast as console.log and the impact of enabling the details negligible in comparison to the cost of the write operations

 #### References